via-edge-ai/meta-mediatek-bsp/docs/boards/i300-pumpkin.rst

 ------------------------

-The i300 Pumpkin board is integrating a :ref:`platforms/mt7668:MT7668 wireless chipset`.
+The i300 Pumpkin board is integrating a MT7668 wireless chipset.
 By default the chipset comes with no MAC or BD address.
-Please refer to the :ref:`platforms/mt7668:MT7668 wireless chipset` documentation to see how to program a MAC or BD address.
+Please refer to the MT7668 wireless chipset documentation to see how to program a MAC or BD address.

 Device-Tree Blob Overlays (DTBO)